deepseek-ai/DeepSeek-MoE/README.md

 Please follow [Sample Dataset Format](https://huggingface.co/datasets/garage-bAInd/Open-Platypus) to prepare your training data.
 Each item has two required fields `instruction` and `output`.

-After data preparation, you can use the sample shell script to finetune deepseek-MoE model.
+After data preparation, you can use the sample shell script to finetune the DeepSeekMoE model.
 Remember to specify `DATA_PATH`, `OUTPUT_PATH`.
 And please choose appropriate hyper-parameters(e.g., `learning_rate`, `per_device_train_batch_size`) according to your scenario.